 Bullying/harassment shall be defined as any physical, verbal, cyber, or socially aggressive behavior calculated to intimidate, harm, injure, coerce, ridicule, or threaten.
 Any staff member observing or suspecting bullying behavior shall intervene.
-The consequences for violation of this policy is set forth in the S-student/parent Hhandbook (see Appendix LQ).
+The consequences for violation of this policy is set forth in the student/parent handbook (see Appendix L).